ziakhan1516/Seizure-Classificaiton/README.md

 The dataset used in this project requires approval before access.
 It is from the **Temple University Hospital EEG Corpus (TUH EEG)**.
 You need to apply for access here: [http://isip.piconepress.com/projects/tuh_eeg/](http://isip.piconepress.com/projects/tuh_eeg/)

-## For your help: A sample of the data and labels is attached to this repository.
-Another dataset is also included to test the model's generalization.
+Download the data, and use the data extraction and windowing script to perform preprocessing.

 ## First, install the dependencies: